 Daß der Mensch dem Menschen ein Helfer ist

 Something similar goes for a stance towards the 'culture industry', that has extended all over the world in a largely universal idiom with many regional variants.
-Also this sector of art production is drenched with a whole array of all too understandable anti-societal sentiments - just think of the 'fuck you' of many variants op pop music, of the numbness in techno and the likes, not to mention the way in which in thrillers the whole complexity of the world tends to be reduced to shape of a criminal organisation that has to be dismantled by some heroic detective, like in Millennium.
+Also this sector of art production is drenched with a whole array of all too understandable anti-societal sentiments - just think of the 'fuck you' of many variants op pop music, of the numbness in techno and the like, not to mention the way in which in thrillers the whole complexity of the world tends to be reduced to the shape of a criminal organisation that has to be dismantled by some heroic detective, like in Millennium.
 That does not prevent the 'culture industry' from transmitting many a genuine experience of life as it is.
-And, what is perhaps more important: it contributes to a unification of mankind in a way of which 'contemporary (meta) art can only dream.
+And, what is perhaps more important: it contributes to a unification of mankind in a way of which 'contemporary meta-art

 It is above all important to fully realise that no completed art is thinkable as long as no pathos emerges in the world that would be the true contemporary heir to what, in earlier stages of history, has been the fervour of first the world religions and then of socialism.
 What would be 'done' lies 'out of reach' in a far future, and can only be brought closer through deliberately taking the nuanced but unambiguous stance described above.